ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 **3. Containers**

-A Docker container is an app instance derived from a particular Docker Image.
+A Docker container is an app instance derived from a Docker Image.
 A container is not a virtual machine.
 They differ because each container doesn't require its own operating system.
 Containers on a single host will actually share a single operating system.
-This makes them lightweight, since they require less system resources and allows us to run many applications or containers on one machine.
+This makes them incredibly lightweight.
+Containers require less system resources, allowing us to run many applications or containers on one machine.

 ![use-docker](/media/screen-shot-2020-01-05-at-13.38.25.png "It works on my machine (Slap) --Use Docker!")